xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/module/time.rst

 Start and stop deviation sweep the local clock of the test module, which drives the TX rate of the test ports.

-The sweep is independent of the M_CLOCKPPB parameter, i.e. the sweep uses the deviation set by M_CLOCKPPB as its zero point.
+The sweep is independent of the M_CLOCKPPB parameter, i.e. the sweep uses the deviation set by :class:`~xoa_driver.internals.commands.m_commands.M_CLOCKPPB` as its zero point.

-Corresponding CLI command: ``M_CLOCKPPBSWEEP``
+Corresponding low-level API class: :class:`~xoa_driver.internals.commands.m_commands.M_CLOCKPPBSWEEP`

 .. code-block:: python